-We were sorting through the contents of his attic yesterday afternoon, Bevan Dufty and I, attempting to draw some order to the chaos of a hundred unmarked boxes, when something caught my eye.
+We were sorting through the contents of his attic yesterday afternoon, Bevan and I, attempting to bring some order to the chaos of a hundred or more unmarked boxes, when something caught my eye.

 "Is this you?"
-I asked him, holding up a tattered photograph that had escaped from the box I was carrying.
+I asked Bevan, holding up a tattered photograph that had escaped from the box I was moving.

 "Yup," he said.
 "That's me as a kid in my family's apartment on the Upper West Side."